MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/hyperv-container.md

 **This is preliminary content and subject to change.**

 The Windows container technology includes two distinct types of containers, Windows Server containers and Hyper-V containers.
 Both types of containers are created, managed, and function identically.
 They also produce and consume the same container images.
-What differs between them is the level of isolation created between the container, the host operating system, and all of the other container running on that host.
+What differs between them is the level of isolation created between the container, the host operating system, and all of the other containers running on that host.

 **Windows Server containers** – multiple container instances can run concurrently on a host, with isolation provided through namespace, resource control, and process isolation technologies.
 Windows Server containers share the same kernel with the host, as well as each other.